psychemedia/island-storynotes/john_the_painter.md

 Baron Hotham immediately put on his cap, and told the prisoner that he had had a long and a fair trial; that he had been found guilty of the crime alledged against him, on the fullest and clearest evidence; that he could not have any thing to complain of in the candour of the Court; and that his Crime was of a nature so enormous, that it was not in the power of words to aggravate it; that he did not mean, in his present moments, to heighten his distress, but he was sorry to say that he felt, he feared, much less than he felt for him.
 He begged him, therefore, properly to consider his case, and prepare to meet his God, for that he was bound, and it was by much the most disagreeable part of his duty, to pass the sentence of the law upon him, and he did accordingly judge him to be hung by the neck until he was dead; the Judge further told him, that he thought it right to advise him, that as his offence might not only have been fatal to every person present, but might have involved the whole British nation in immediate ruin, there was not any probability of his receiving mercy, he therefore earnestly intreated him to spend the few hours he had to live in preparing himself for eternity, and by a due repentance endeavour to obtain that pardon in the next world which could not be given here.

-The Counsel for the Crown were serjeant Davy, Mr. Mansfield, Mr, Missing, Mr. Buller and Mr. Fielding.
+The Counsel for the Crown were serjeant Davy, Mr. Mansfield, Mr. Missing, Mr. Buller and Mr. Fielding.

 The prisoner had no Counsel.